-As a Seller, you can choose to set a price in USD as well as in multiple currencies that will show natively depending on the location (or issuing country of the credit card) of the customer making the purchase.
-Setting your pricing in international currencies will allow your customers to make purchases in their native currency.
+As a Seller, you can choose to set a price in USD as well as in international currencies that will show natively depending on the location (or issuing country of the credit card) of the customer making the purchase.
+Setting your pricing in international currencies will allow your customers to make purchases or gift products in their local currency.

 The multi-currency option is available in the following currencies: USD, CAD, MXN, GBP, EUR, AUD, NZD, JPY, DKK, SEK, NOK, PLN, and BRL.